-There is also the Gundam Front Tokyo (7th fl, Diver City, 1-1-10 Aomi Kōtō-ku, open 10am-6pm)—which is an impressive exhibition about the very popular robot anime.
-Furthermore, you can see a model of one of the Gundam, standing at 18 meters tall!
+Furthermore, you can see the new Unicorn Gundam statue, standing at 19.7 meters tall!
 This is located at the front of the mall and is again a great photo-op.
 It is 1,000 yen for an adult and 800 yen for a child (advance tickets) to enter—well worth the experience if you’re a Gundam fan!
 The theme park is set to close in March 2017, so be quick to go here while you can.

 Odaiba Central Square, Diver City